quickwind/juxtapy/readme.md

 Juxtapy
 =======
-Folder and File juxtaposing in Python
+Folder and File juxtaposing in Python. http://tmthydvnprt.github.io/juxtapy

 Description
 -----------

-This program is a wrapper for python's `difflib.HtmlDiff` & `filecmp.dircmp` that generates an `html` site comparing two directory trees where files that differ contain links to their line-by-line comparisons. http://tmthydvnprt.github.io/juxtapy
+This program is a wrapper for python's `difflib.HtmlDiff` & `filecmp.dircmp` that generates an `html` site comparing two directory trees where files that differ contain links to their line-by-line comparisons.

 ### Features
-* ignore specific files
+* Ignore specific files
-* filter out file types
+* Filter out file types
 * Five types of comparisons are captured:
-    * same path, same content (common, no change)
+    * Same path, same content (common, no change)
-    * same path, different content (common, change)
+    * Same path, different content (common, change)
-    * similar path, different content (similar, change)
+    * Similar path, different content (similar, change)
-    * from path only (subtractions)
+    * From path only (subtractions)
-    * to path only (additions)
+    * To path only (additions)
 * `difflib.HtmlDiff` is used to generate inter/intra line comparisons between two files.
 * `filecmp.dircmp` is used to create comparison between two directories
 * `difflib.get_close_matches` is used to find similar directory/file paths